Qatar Airways: Economy class

 Qatar Airways has taken delivery of several A320 family aircraft so far with individual seat-back personal televisions in every seat in economy class.
-The IFE is equipped with the same Thales entertainment system as used in the widebody fleet.
+The IFE is equipped with the same Thales entertainment system as used in the wide-body fleet.
 A further four A321s and the two A319LRs will be equipped with the new IFE, as well as new upcoming A320 family aircraft deliveries.